Autonomous quantum clocks using athermal resources: The steady state of the three level quantum clock

 The above dynamical equations are written in terms of a coordinate time $t$, while the clock properties we investigate are strictly restricted to the steady state $d\rho/dt = 0$ to have minimal or no dependence on the coordinate time.
 The population of levels $m$ and $c$ in the steady state are given by (when $\theta=\pi/2,~\forall\phi$),

 More general expressions for arbitrary $\theta$ are given in Appendix~\ref{App2}, where we note that the population $P_{m}$ is maximized when $\theta=\pi/2$, i.e., when the measured spin observable maximally non-commutes with the clock's Hamiltonian.
-We verify the steady state numerically in Fig.~\ref{fig:athermal}(a).
 For finite $\gamma_{m}$, we can also define an effective temperature $T_{w}$ for the clockwork subspace in the steady state, given by,

 where $\beta_{w}=(k_{\text{B}}T_{w})^{-1}$.
 This suggests a fundamental limitation of the clock that population inversion (or negative effective temperature $T_{w}$) requires a larger $\gamma_{c}$ compared to $\gamma_{w}$.
 On the other hand, quantum observations of ticks makes the clock tick even in the absence of a population inversion; watching a quantum clock tick, makes it tick!